OH1KK/KiwiSDR-antenna-switch-extension/README.md

 # THIS BRANCH IS NOT WORKING - USE MASTER.
 This brach is for development purposes only.
-This most likely does not work.
+This most likely code does not work yet.
 Use master branch on production.

 # KiwiSDR-antenna-switch-extension